dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 ### 5.7 Limitations

 1. **Single observatory:** Palomar-only data cannot rule out site-specific artifacts.
 Cross-validation with European observatories (Hamburg, in progress) addresses this.
-2. **Proxy variables:** Cloud cover is a seasonal estimate, not a daily measurement.
-However, the nuclear effect *strengthens* when controls are added, indicating they are not inflating the association.
-Precipitation uses actual NOAA records.
+2. **Environmental controls:** Cloud cover and precipitation use real NOAA station data from San Diego, approximately 100 km from Palomar.
+Conditions at the observatory may differ from the coastal station, particularly for marine layer cloud cover.
+However, the nuclear effect persists with or without these controls, indicating the finding is not driven by environmental confounding.
 3. **Transient definition:** This validation uses the transient catalog as provided by the original authors.
 Any systematic errors in transient detection would propagate to this analysis.
 4. **Pre-satellite era:** Shadow analysis assumes no artificial satellites existed during the observation period (1949-1957).
 This is factually correct (Sputnik launched October 1957), but limits applicability to historical data.
 5. **Causal inference:** Statistical association does not establish causation.
 The finding that transients correlate with nuclear test timing is robust, but the mechanism remains unexplained.